PrishtinaHackerspace/HACCSY/README.md

 <img src="https://github.com/PrishtinaHackerspace/HACCSY/raw/master/schema.jpg" align="center" width="100%" alt="Schema" /><br />
 Credits: Dijon Vula - dijonvula@gmail.com<br/>

-***Note***: We will update the shcema soon, until then, please use a Snubber or an <a href="http://i.imgur.com/tChKv.png">reverse-biased diode</a> at the electric strike lock to eliminate any noise / inductive kick in the circuit - this usually affects the LCD screen and will make it display scrambled characters.
+***Note***: We will update the schema soon, until then, please use a Snubber or an <a href="http://i.imgur.com/tChKv.png">reverse-biased diode</a> at the electric strike lock to eliminate any noise / inductive kick in the circuit - this usually affects the LCD screen and will make it display scrambled characters.

 ## Installation ##